-For the best results, it is always best to apply the finished glow coating to a light or white background or basecoat.
+Apply the finished coating to a light or white background or basecoat.
 A dark background or basecoat will deplete the glow.

-Please avoid using coloured mediums when producing a glow in the dark coating.
-A transparent medium is needed to increase the brightness of the glow.
-The medium used must also have low acidity.
+Avoid using coloured mediums when creating glow in the dark coatings.
+A transparent medium with low acidity is needed to increase the brightness of the glow.

 ARE GLOW IN THE DARK PRODUCTS SAFE?